2018 Sunda Strait tsunami: Tsunami

 The Volcanological Survey of Indonesia (PVMBG) recorded a dramatic increase in activity of Anak Krakatau.
 On 22 December, from 12:00 to 18:00 local time, a total of 423 eruptions were recorded by the agency.
 The danger level of the volcano was increased to Level 2.
 Authorities warned people not to conduct any activities within 2 km of the volcano.

 On 22 December 2018, at 21:03 local time (14:03 UTC), Anak Krakatau erupted and damaged local seismographic equipment, though a nearby seismographic station detected continuous tremors.
-The southwest portion of the volcano then collapsed, triggering a tsunami.
+A large part of the volcano's southwestern side broke off and fell into the sea, causing a tsunami.
 Officials stated that approximately 64 ha of the volcano had collapsed into the ocean.
 The collapse caused the height of the volcano to be reduced from 338 to 110 m.

 The Meteorology, Climatology, and Geophysical Agency (BMKG) detected a tsunami around 21:27 local time (14:27 UTC) at the western coast of Banten, even though the agency had not detected any preceding tectonic events.
 The Indonesian National Agency for Disaster Countermeasure (BNPB) spokesman Sutopo Purwo Nugroho said, "Dozens of buildings were destroyed by the wave, which hit beaches in Lampung and Banten about 21:30 local time (14:30 UTC) on Saturday."
 According to The Jakarta Post, authorities said that the tsunami "may have been triggered by an abnormal tidal surge due to a full Moon and an underwater landslide following the eruption of Anak Krakatau."
-The Agency initially refused to label the event as a tsunami, claiming that it was a "normal" high tide and that no tsunami had occurred on the coast of Banten.
+The BMKG initially refused to label the event as a tsunami, claiming that it was a "normal" high tide and that no tsunami had occurred on the coast of Banten.